jgato/jgato/random_docs/hosted_control_planes_hubs.md

 ## Install the hub usual operators

+Install:
+ * ACM/MCE
+ * Openshift GitOps
+ * TALM
+ * Metallb
 ODF is not needed, because it is exported from the management cluster.
+Neither the local-storage operator

 ## Enabling the baremetal operator